linkerd/website/linkerd.io/content/blog/announcing-linkerd-day-2023.md

 and please feel free to reach out to the CNCF directly or to email me (my first name at buoyant.io) with any questions.

 ## Not going to Amsterdam?
-Meet us at Buoyant's Service Mesh Academy.
+Meet us at the Service Mesh Academy!

-If you can't make it to Kubecon EU this year, there are plenty of Linkerd learning opportunities at [Buoyant's Service Mesh Academy](https://buoyant.io/service-mesh-academy).
+If you can't make it to Kubecon EU this year, there are plenty of Linkerd learning opportunities at [our Service Mesh Academy](https://buoyant.io/service-mesh-academy).
 We host monthly live, expert-led workshops that provide hands-on training on Linkerd and related CNCF projects.
 From setting up mTLS, to securing multi-cluster communication, to